Kompan15/Stewart-Platform-Ball-Ballancer/ReadMe.md

 	4.While having fun in the workshop and wood tools i didn't think much about kinematics to be implemented and how tricky it would get to create detailed vector model that won't make my really strong servos ripp spherical joints apart.
-So yeah, you need to have decently precise measurments of your geometry to be in the buisness.
+So yeah, you need to have decently precise measurments of your geometry to be in the business.

 <p align="center">